-The primary environmental issues to consider when expanding the Larch Hills Traverse trail network are related to those trail sections that are in close proximity to wetlands.
-While the trail will be routed away from the wetlands there are still three main issues:
+The primary environmental issues to consider on the Reinecker Creek trail network are related to those trail sections that are in close proximity to Reinecker Creek and Harold Provincial Park.
+The trail has been routed away from the creek but does cross it twice.
+There are still three main issues:

-- 1. Destruction or degradation of habitat for wetland species, especially those at risk. - 2.
-Enabling access into the wetlands by motorized traffic. - 3.
-The introduction of invasive species into the wetlands.
+- 1. Destruction or degradation of streambanks and wetlands. - 2.
+Enabling access into the creek and Provincial Park by motorized traffic. - 3.
+The introduction of invasive species into the riparian zone and trail system.

-These issues are especially sensitive around upper Violet Creek Park.
-A review of existing biological information has revealed that there are may be several plant species at risk in the type of habitat found near the wetlands.
-An inventory will help determine whether these sensitive plants are present.
-Given that the area is also well-used by backcountry horse groups, a preliminary inventory for invasive plant species will also be useful as baseline information for future monitoring.
+These issues are especially sensitive around the two creek crossings.
+Given that the area is also well-used as a cattle range a preliminary inventory for invasive plant species will also be useful as baseline information for future monitoring.